GabeScott/standard-works-vault/General Conference/2012 October - See Others as They May Become.md

 # See Others as They May Become

-*By Thomas S. Monson - President of the Church*
+By President Thomas S. Monson - *President of the Church*

 *Given in the October session of the 2012 General Conference*

+>*We must develop the capacity to see men not as they are at present but as they may become.*

 [Link](https://www.churchofjesuschrist.org/study/general-conference/2012/10/see-others-as-they-may-become?lang=eng)